 Rhode Island divorce lawyer, David Slepkow answers numerous questions about divorce law in Rhode Island.
 David Slepkow is an experienced Providence Family Court attorney / RI divorce lawyer who has represented clients in hundreds of divorces in RI.

-Q. What is the residency requirement to obtain a divorce in Rhode Island?
+What is the residency requirement to obtain a Rhode Island divorce?

-A. Either Plaintiff or defendant must be a domiciled inhabitant and resident of the State of RI and Providence Plantations for one year next prior to filing their complaint for divorce.
-For certain members of the military, residency is determined by meeting these requirements before entering military service. http://rhodeislanddivorcelawyerarticles.com/divorce-residency-requirements-in-ri-for-military/
+Either the plaintiff or defendant must be a domiciled inhabitant and resident of the State of RI and Providence Plantations for one year next prior to filing their complaint for divorce.
+For certain members of the military, residency is determined by meeting these requirements before entering military service.

-Plaintiff and or Defendant can relocate out of Rhode Island after the filing of the complaint without RI losing jurisdiction over the marriage dissolution cause of action. http://caselaw.findlaw.com/ri-supreme-court/1563952.html
+Plaintiff and / or Defendant can relocate out of Rhode Island after the filing of the complaint without RI losing jurisdiction over the divorce cause of action. http://caselaw.findlaw.com/ri-supreme-court/1563952.html

-A. Yes.
-That means that fault is not required to obtain a divorce and irreconcilable differences is enough.
-However fault grounds such as adultery can still be grounds for divorce in RI.
-Even if husband or wife files a no fault irreconcilable differences divorce, fault can still play a significant role in determination of equitable distribution of assets and debts.
+Yes.
+That means that fault is not required to obtain a divorce.
+Irreconcilable differences is enough.
+However, fault grounds, such as adultery, can still be grounds for divorce in RI.
+Even if husband or wife files a no fault, irreconcilable differences divorce, fault can still play a significant role in a determination of equitable distribution of assets and debts.

-Q. Is there a cooling off period after the divorce hearing?
+Is there a cooling off period after the nominal divorce hearing?

-A. Yes.
+Yes.
 There is a minimum period of three months until the final judgment of divorce can be entered.
-This three month period cannot be shortened.
+This three-month period cannot be shortened.